Year of entry 2024

 - Focus on the discovery and development of large molecule drugs such as monoclonal antibodies, bio-similars, antibody-drug conjugates and gene therapies.

 - Gain extensive experience of team-based project planning.

 The course content focuses on the discovery and development of large molecule drugs: monoclonal antibodies, biosimilars, antibody-drug conjugates and gene therapies.
 Added to this is practical hands-on training in the technologies that underpin the discovery and development pathway.
 You’ll receive training in protein purification, characterisation, formulation and assessment of binding function and the use of cell-based assays to look at drug potency.

 The course is 12-months long, taught on campus at the University of Leeds.
 It aims to provide you with an understanding of the many functions that contribute to the discovery and development of a successful drug and how they are coordinated and integrated to bring new drugs to market in a timely and economic fashion.

 You will be taught by academics and qualified industry professionals, with a strong emphasis on the integration of ideas, approaches and technologies in the development of a biological drug.

 In the first semester, you will cover an introduction to the field, the management of intellectual property and its importance to the industry, the discovery, manufacturing and non-clinical testing of biopharmaceuticals.
-Across semesters 1 & 2 students will receive practical laboratory training relevant to the industrial setting.
+Across semesters 1 & 2 you will become familiar with the fundamentals of biopharmaceutical drug discovery and non-clinical testing, as well as receive practical laboratory training relevant to the industrial setting.
 This will combine hands-on training in protein purification, characterisation, formulation and assessment of binding function and the use of cell-based assays to look at drug potency with data analysis and reporting.